hoodiecrow/ConsTcl/README.md

 _Example: `` (lambda (r) (* r r)) `` ⇒ `` ::oo::Obj3601 `` (it will be a different object each time)_

 In Lisp, procedures are values just like numbers or characters.
-They can be defined as the value of a symbol, passed to other procedures, and returned from procedures.
+They can be defined as the value of a variable, passed to other procedures, and returned from procedures.
 One difference from most values is that procedures need to be specified.
 Two questions must answered: what is the procedure meant to do?
 The code that does that will form the _body_ of the procedure.
 Also, which, if any, items of data (_parameters_) will have to be provided to the procedure to make it possible to calculate its result?

 As an example, imagine that we want to have a procedure that calculates the square (`` x * x ``) of a given number.
 In Lisp, expressions are written with the operator first and then the operands: `` (* x x) ``.
 That is the body of the procedure.
 Now, what data will we have to provide to the procedure to make it work?
 A value stored in the variable `` x `` will do.
-It's only a single variable, but by custom we need to put it in a list: `` (x) ``.
+It's only a single parameter, but by custom we need to put it in a list: `` (x) ``.
 The operator that creates procedures is called `` lambda ``, and we create the function with `` (lambda (x) (* x x)) ``.

 One more step is needed before we can use the procedure.
 It must have a name.
 We could define it like this: `` (define square (lambda (x) (* x x))) `` but there is actually a shortcut notation for it: `` (define (square x) (* x x)) ``.

 Now, `` square `` is pretty tame.
 How about the `` hypotenuse `` procedure? `` (define (hypotenuse a b) (sqrt (+ (square a) (square b)))) ``.
 It calculates the square root of the sum of two squares.

 The `` lambda `` special form makes a [Procedure object](https://github.com/hoodiecrow/ConsTcl#control).
-First it needs to convert the Lisp list `` body ``.
-It is bundled inside a `` begin `` if it has more than one expression (`` S begin `` stands for `the symbol begin'.), and taken out of its list if not.
+First it needs to wrap `` body `` inside a `` begin `` (`` S begin `` stands for `the symbol begin').
 The Lisp list `` formals `` (for _formal parameters_) is passed on as it is.

 ---